MicrosoftLearning/MB-210-Dynamics365forSales/Instructions/Labs/LAB[MB-210]_M06Lab01_Sequences.md

 2. Select **Leads** from the site navigation menu.

-3. Use the search bar to search for **Josiah Love.** You can start by typing in his first or last name.
+3. Use the search bar to search for the lead you opened in the previous task.
+You can start by typing in their first or last name.

 4. Open the record.